chtoucas/Narvalo.NET/docs/developer.md

 NuGet packages use `AssemblyInformationalVersion` without build metadata
 attached: `PackageVersion = MAJOR.MINOR.PATCH(-PreRelaseLabel)`.

-**IMPORTANT** Only update the version number immediately before a new release to the _official_ NuGet repository.
+**IMPORTANT:** Only update the version number immediately before a new release to the _official_ NuGet repository.
 Otherwise, versions found in the repository must **match** the ones found in the NuGet registry.